 For those of you who don’t know, Gary Vee is also known as Gary Vaynerchuk.

-He’s an entrepreneur, CEO of Vaynermedia, author, speaker, social media star, and engaging personality with a massive following on various media platforms.
+He’s an entrepreneur, CEO of Vaynermedia, author, speaker, social media and content star, marketing wizard, and engaging personality with a massive following on various media platforms.

 For about three years now, Gary Vee has been pounding the table on sports cards and how they are coming back in a big way.
 Well, that’s exactly what happened.